pharmaR/riskmetric/README.md

 1. **Scoring assessment criteria** `pkg_score()`
 1. **Summarize scores into an aggregate risk metric** `summarize_scores()`

-The results will be a datasets of validation criteria and its overall risk score for each package as showin in the example below.
+The results will be assembled in a dataset of validation criteria containing an overall risk score for each package as shown in the example below.

 ## Installation